SellaRafaeli/bbod/2/204 - The Display Property.md

 Items' display property can be overridden.

-Inspect the following HTML which showcases the differences.
+The following HTML showcases the differences.

 Remember divs have a block display (full row, can receive a height); spans have an inline display (same row); and inline-block elements continue on the same row, but can receive a custom height.

     <div style='height: 50px'> entire row 1 </div>
     <div>